ENTAC: France

 The missile first entered service in 1957.
 The ENTAC may have been used by France in small numbers during the 1960s and 1970s on peacekeeping operations.

 India

 ENTAC missiles entered service in 1968 after being ordered a year prior.
-They may have been used against Pakistani tanks during the 1971 war.
+They were used by 12 GUARDS(IND)most effectively against Pakistani tanks during the 1971 war.

 Iran

 Ordered in 1966 and delivered from 1966-1969.
 It remained in service after the 1979 Iranian revolution and was used against Iraqi tanks during the 1980-88 war.

 Israel

 Entered service in 1963 after being ordered the year before.
 It is likely that they were used during the 1967 Six-Day War against Arab tanks.

 Lebanon

 Ordered in 1966 and entered service in 1967.
 These were deployed during the Lebanese Civil War and was used in street fighting, particularly during the early 1980s.

 South Africa

 French-made missiles were in the inventory, alongside locally manufactured licence-built missiles.
 Having acquired some 500 examples by 1969, expeditionary units of the South African Defence Force first deployed ENTACs against People's Armed Forces for the Liberation of Angola (FAPLA) and Cuban military advisers during Operation Savannah.
 The system was often mounted on unarmoured Land Rovers.
 South African servicemen destroyed at least one FAPLA mortar position with their missiles in September 1975.
 Two Angolan T-54/55 tanks were also eliminated by ENTAC crews, working in concert with Eland and Ratel-90 armoured cars, during Operation Askari, 1984.